sequana/sequana/doc/index.rst

        taxonomy of your FastQ.
 This requires dedicated databases to be downloaded.
     #. :ref:`Sequanix`, a GUI for Snakemake workflows (hence Sequana pipelines as well)

-Currently, the available pipelines cover quality control (e.g. adapters removal, phix removal, trimming of bad quality bases), variant calling, characterisation of the genome coverage, taxonomic classification, de-novo assembly, RNA-seq.
-See the :ref:`pipelines` section for more information.
+The sequana pipelines are various.
+Since March 2020, they have their own independent life within dedicated github repositories.
+You may find pipelines for NGS quality control (e.g. adapters removal, phix removal, trimming of bad quality bases), variant calling, characterisation of the genome coverage, taxonomic classification, de-novo assembly, :ref:`Variant calling <pipeline_variant_calling>`, :ref:`RNA-seq <pipeline_rnaseq>`, etc. See the :ref:`pipelines` section for more information.

 **Sequana** can be used by developers to create new pipelines and by users in the form of applications ready for production.
 Moreover, **Sequanix** can be used to